pysync/vietTTS/README.md

 A Vietnamese TTS
 ================

-Tacotron + WaveRNN for vietnamese datasets.
+Tacotron + HiFiGAN vocoder for vietnamese datasets.

 A synthesized audio clip is at [assets/infore/clip.wav](assets/infore/clip.wav).